About London Youth Games

 Currently the Foundation has a permanant team of 6 and a huge family of volunteers and partners that create and deliver the program of events each year

 London Youth Games - producing Champions for over 30 years

 The Games have a rich history of providing high quality sporting competitions for young Londoners.
 They have developed significantly since their inception in 1977 and now include a Regatta as well as competitions for primary schools and disabled athletes.

 As well as inspiring more than half a million Londoners to get involved in competitive sport, the Games have contributed to the development and discovery of many international athletes.
-At the last summer Olympics three of GB’s gold medallists - Mark Hunter, Christine Ohuorugu and Bradley Wiggins - were former LYG competitors.
-London 2012 saw 43 former participants of the Games involved including nine gold medallists.
+At Beijing 2008, three of GB’s gold medallists - Mark Hunter, Christine Ohuorugu and Bradley Wiggins - were former LYG competitors, while at London 2012 there were 44 former participants of the Games involved including nine gold medallists.
 At the most recent Summer Games, Rio 2016, 19 LYG alumni were included in Team GB and ParalympicsGB, bringing home 12 medals - including golds for hockey player Sophie Bray, Wiggns, fellow cyclist Joanna Rowsell-Shand and athlete Mo Farah.

-Other famous Games alumni include four-time Winter Olympian Chemmy Alcott, basketballer Luol Deng, cyclist Bradley Wiggins, footballers Rio Ferdinand, Ledley King, Raheem Sterling, Rachel Yankey and Fara Williams, squash player Alison Waters and tennis player Anne Keothavong.
+Other famous Games alumni include four-time Winter Olympian Chemmy Alcott, basketballer Luol Deng, judoka Gemma Gibbons, footballers Rio Ferdinand, Ledley King, Raheem Sterling, Rachel Yankey and Fara Williams, squash player Alison Waters and tennis player Anne Keothavong.